 The following resources are ones that I personally recommend and are not a comprehensive list of available resources on this topic.

 Gaps in Stone Walls by John Neufeld.
 Athenuem, 1996: In the late 19th century, hereditary deafness affected at least 1/5 of the population of Chilmark, a town on Martha’s Vineyard.
-Among this group is Merry Skiffe, an artistic 12-year-old whose peaceful life unravels when wealthy miser Ned Nickerson is murdered on a dark road one Saturday night and Merry finds herself among the four residents of Chilmark who have no alibi.
+Among this group is Merry Skiffe, an artistic 12-year-old whose peaceful life unravels when wealthy miser Ned Nickerson is murdered on a dark road and Merry finds herself among the four residents of Chilmark who have no alibi.

 Probably the World’s Best Story about a Dog and the Girl Who Loved Me by D. James Smith.
 Atheneum, 2006: Paolo O’Neil, 12, has one of those large families so full of love that they absorb stragglers without a thought.
 One of them is his deaf cousin, Billy, nine, who has been abandoned by his mother and become Paolo’s best friend.
 This riotous sequel to The Boys of San Joaquin (S & S, 2005) follows the boys through the summer of 1951 in their small California town.
 They take on a paper route, the family dog is kidnapped, they meet a strange out-of-town visitor, and Paolo inadvertently gets his first girlfriend.
 The main characters feel real, especially Billy, whose deafness is simply one aspect of his character.
 Each chapter title includes a description of an American Sign Language sign.